As a marketer, you want to connect with your audience.

 Use automation to personalize

-Email service providers like MailChimp, Campaign Monitor, and SendLane offer integrations and APIs that allow you to pass data from your CRM or ecommerce platform directly to your email lists.
-You can setup automated emails so that every time a customer makes a purchase, or adds something to their online shopping cart, they automatically get a personalized email.
+You can setup automated emails so that every time a customer makes a purchase, or leaves something in their online shopping cart, they automatically get a personalized email:

 Use automation to open communication